patriciavalentine/PHONE-SALES-DATA-ANALYSIS/README.md

 3. **KPI Calculation**: Measured key performance indicators such as total sales revenue, average selling price, and market share by brand.
 4. **Visualization**: Created visual representations of the data to make findings more interpretable and actionable.

+*NOTE:*

-For a detailed step-by-step explanation of the whole process, check the Python code [here](https://github.com/patriciavalentine/PHONE-SALES-DATA-ANALYTICS/blob/main/Phone%20Sales%20Data%20Analysis.ipynb).
+*For a detailed step-by-step explanation of the whole process, check the Python code [here](https://github.com/patriciavalentine/PHONE-SALES-DATA-ANALYTICS/blob/main/Phone%20Sales%20Data%20Analysis.ipynb).*

 ### Conclusion
-*The analysis provided a comprehensive understanding of key factors influencing phone sales, including model popularity, pricing strategies, the impact of color, and the effectiveness of discounts.
-These insights can guide strategic decisions in inventory management, pricing, and marketing, ultimately driving better sales performance and customer satisfaction.*
+The analysis provided a comprehensive understanding of key factors influencing phone sales, including model popularity, pricing strategies, the impact of color, and the effectiveness of discounts.
+These insights can guide strategic decisions in inventory management, pricing, and marketing, ultimately driving better sales performance and customer satisfaction.

-### THE END.
+## THE END.
-#### Thank you!
+### Thank you!
 💙